Skip to main content

 July 30, 2008

 The President knows, as his own Administration has stated, that the impact of any new drilling will be insignificant -- promising savings of only pennies per gallon many years down the road.
 Americans know that thanks to the two oilmen in the White House, consumers are now paying $4 a gallon for gas.
+But what Americans should realize is that what the President is calling for is drilling as close as three miles off of America's pristine beaches and in other protected areas.

 Blog Post